supasuge/GrizzCTF2024-Official/Steganography/Hidden_Depths/writeup/WRITEUP.md

 ### How to Approach

-- Acquire Steghide, your indispensable companion for this journey.
+- Acquire Steghide
-- Commandeer Steghide's capabilities to reveal and retrieve the hidden `flag.txt`.
+- Use Steghide's capabilities to reveal and retrieve the hidden `flag.txt`.
 - The simplest path might just lead to success — no passwords needed here.